contentauth/c2pa-python-example/tests/README.md

 # C2PA Client Documentation

-This directory contains the C2PA (Coalition for Content Provenance and Authenticity) client for signing JPEG images with digital manifests.
-This client is designed to work with the C2PA Python Example server in development mode using development demo certificates (included in this repository).
+This directory contains the client for signing JPEG images with content credentials.
+This client is designed to work with the C2PA Python Example server in development mode using demo certificates (included in this repository).

 ## Overview